-With Christmas at stake, nations watch omicron strain UK
+With Christmas in the balance, nations eye UK omicron surge

 The government is hoping vaccine boosters will offer more protection against omicron, as the data suggests, and has set a goal of offering everyone 18 and up an extra shot by the end of December.
 More than 900,000 booster shots were delivered on Sunday, as soccer stadiums, shopping centers and cathedrals were turned into temporary inoculation clinics.

+U.S. vaccine maker Moderna said Monday that a lab tests suggested that a booster dose of its vaccine should offer protection against omicron.
+Pfizer’s testing also found a booster triggered a big jump in omicron-fighting antibodies.

-But many scientists say tougher action is needed.
+But many scientists say boosters along are not enough and tougher action is needed.

-U.K. Deputy Prime Minister Dominic Raab said Monday he could not “make hard and fast guarantees” that new restrictions would not be announced this week.
+Ahead of a British Cabinet meeting on COVID-19 Monday, Deputy Prime Minister Dominic Raab said Monday he could not “make hard and fast guarantees” that new restrictions would not be announced this week.

 Government ministers are discussing several options, ranging from non-binding guidance for people to limit festive gatherings to mandatory social distancing and curfews for bars and restaurants.